trongthanh/int3ractive.com/_posts/2019/2019-01-17-common-linux-macos-commands.md

 When I started my software engineering career, I was fully immerged with GUI and mouse pointers by the OS and the tooling I used.
 With irritation at first, I had to self-taught my terminal skills because some of the tasks demanded.
 However, the more I advanced in my career, the more I see how powerful and convenient CLI (command line interface) can be.
 Through the years, I had to look up every command that is needed by my job, as a coder, writer, devops and even as casual user, and kept the command usage in a long note.
 I'm migrating and organizing them here for my own reference as well as may it be useful for other peeps.

 Sure you can further look up command usage in [cheat sheets](http://cheat.sh/) or Google them up if you know what command to use, but for my younger self as CLI noob, I had no ideas what command to use as well as which tasks are possible on the terminal.
+Therefore, this mini cheat sheet is how I get on with the CLI bandwagon.

 > I'm composing below snippets and headings following [devhints.io](https://devhints.io) markdown structure with intention that this may be re-deployed in that format later.